xinmiaow/STAT545-hw-Wang-Xinmiao/hw10/hw10_IMDb.md

 Remove Title
 ------------

 Because I merge the two dataset by `rank`, there are two variables about title in our final dataset.
 As we can see above, there are some differences between the title from two dataset.
-It is because of the way I clean the title collected from IMDB website.
+It is because of the way I clean the title collected from IMDb website.
 The tile from OMDb are supposed to be a right format.
 Hence, I am going to remove the title.x

 ``` r
 movie.dat <- movie.dat.tmp %>%